-- Conduct regression testing by running only a part of the test suite, which might be affected due to the code change
+Conduct regression testing of a software by running only a part of the test suite, which might be affected due to the code change

-- Take a regression testing approach where you execute test cases priority-wise; you run higher priority cases before lower priority test cases (You can prioritize test cases based on checking the upgraded/subsequent version of the application or the current version.)
+Take an approach for testing regressions where you execute test cases priority-wise; you run higher priority cases before lower priority test cases (You can prioritize test cases based on checking the upgraded/subsequent version of the application or the current version.)

-- The above two techniques can be combined for hybrid test selection, running regression testing for a part of the test suite based on its priority.
+The above two techniques can be combined for hybrid test selection, assessing regressions for a part of the test suite based on its priority.

 Developers can make common mistakes that they can prevent with extra care.
 Here are a few errors that you can avoid making:

-- Not defining a regression testing framework or not sticking to one will execute arbitrary test cases and suites on any automation tool that would cost time, money, and bug identification.
+Not defining a framework for testing regressions or not sticking to one will execute arbitrary test cases and suites on any automation tool that would cost time, money, and bug identification.

-- Re-running the same test cases is time-consuming and costly; yet, regression testing is necessary to ensure the application does not break when upgrading it to a newer version.
+Re-running the same test cases is time-consuming and costly; yet, regression tests is necessary to ensure the application does not break when upgrading it to a newer version.

 These are the most common mistakes any professional can make while conducting regression testing.
 To avoid these, HeadSpin offers an intelligent regression testing approach that includes an automated solution to all your regression issues.

-HeadSpin's intelligent approach toward delivering aggregation and regression testing insights helps professionals monitor, analyze, and determine the changes in the application.
+HeadSpin's data science driven approach toward delivering aggregation and regression testing insights helps professionals monitor, analyze, and determine the changes in the application.
 HeadSpin offers build-over-build regression and location-to-location comparison with its AI-powered regression intelligence across new app builds, OS releases, feature additions, locations, and more.

 Q1.
 What is the difference between regression testing and retesting?